awsdocs/amazon-athena-user-guide/doc_source/unload.md

 Although you can use the CTAS statement to output data in formats other than CSV, those statements also require the creation of a table in Athena\.
 The `UNLOAD` statement is useful when you want to output the results of a `SELECT` query in a non\-CSV format but do not require the associated table\.
 For example, a downstream application might require the results of a `SELECT` query to be in JSON format, and Parquet or ORC might provide a performance advantage over CSV if you intend to use the results of the `SELECT` query for additional analysis\.

-## Considerations and Limitations<a name="unload-considerations-and-limitations"></a>
+## Considerations and limitations<a name="unload-considerations-and-limitations"></a>

 When you use the `UNLOAD` statement in Athena, keep in mind the following points:
 + **Engine version** – Athena engine version 2 is required\.
 + **No global ordering of files** – `UNLOAD` results are written to multiple files in parallel\.
 If the `SELECT` query in the `UNLOAD` statement specifies a sort order, each file's contents are in sorted order, but the files are not sorted relative to each other\.
 + **Orphaned data not deleted** – In the case of a failure, Athena does not attempt to delete orphaned data\.
 This behavior is the same as that for CTAS and `INSERT INTO` statements\.
 + **Maximum partitions** – The maximum number of partitions that can be used with `UNLOAD` is 100\.
 + **Metadata and manifest files** – Athena generates a metadata file and data manifest file for each `UNLOAD` query\.
 The manifest tracks the files that the query wrote\.
 Both files are saved to your Athena query result location in Amazon S3\.
-For more information, see [Identifying Query Output Files](querying.md#querying-identifying-output-files)\.
+For more information, see [Identifying query output files](querying.md#querying-identifying-output-files)\.
 + **Encryption** – `UNLOAD` output files are encrypted according to the encryption configuration used for Amazon S3\.
 To set up encryption configuration to encrypt your `UNLOAD` result, you can use the [EncryptionConfiguration API](https://docs.aws.amazon.com/athena/latest/APIReference/API_EncryptionConfiguration.html)\.
 + **Prepared statements** – `UNLOAD` can be used with prepared statements\.
-For information about prepared statements in Athena, see [Querying with Prepared Statements](querying-with-prepared-statements.md)\.
+For information about prepared statements in Athena, see [Querying with prepared statements](querying-with-prepared-statements.md)\.
 + **Service quotas** – UNLOAD uses DML query quotas\.
 For quota information, see [Service Quotas](service-limits.md)\.
 + **Expected bucket owner** – The expected bucket owner setting does not apply to the destination Amazon S3 location specfied in the `UNLOAD` query\.
 The expected bucket owner setting applies only to the Amazon S3 output location that you specify for Athena query results\.
-For more information, see [Specifying a Query Result Location Using the Athena Console](querying.md#query-results-specify-location-console)\.
+For more information, see [Specifying a query result location using the Athena console](querying.md#query-results-specify-location-console)\.

 ## Syntax<a name="unload-syntax"></a>